 Those used to building agents in Azure AI and Copilot Studio will be used to the approach of Copilot Credits, but for others, the most significant part of this announcement, especially for leaders focused on budget and ROI, is the shift to this usage-based billing model.

 With Cowork, there is no simple per-user-per-month fee for this level of advanced AI.
-Instead, consumption is tied directly to value.
+Instead, consumption is tied directly to usage.

 So, in short: Copilot Cowork requires both a Microsoft 365 Copilot license and usage-based billing with Copilot Credits.

-Microsoft has released an initial Cowork Cost Calculator here where you can pop in user personals and quantities and it will spit out a drought monthly cost for Copilot Credits needed. https://aka.ms/CustomerCoworkEstimator
+Microsoft has created an initial Cowork Cost Calculator here where you can pop in user personals and quantities and it will spit out a drought monthly cost for Copilot Credits needed. https://aka.ms/CustomerCoworkEstimator

 I’ve also built an HTML version built on this XLS which you can access below.

-Using the calculations Microsoft provided which is based on all up usage averages, Microsoft have defined 3 types of prompts: Light Medium, Heavy.
-They have also defined 4 types of user personas Knowledge Worker, Customer Facing Knowledge Worker, Techinal Worker, Manger/Senior Manager.
+Using the calculations Microsoft provided which is based on all up-usage averages, Microsoft have defined 3 types of prompts: Light Medium, Heavy.
+They have also defined 4 types of user personas Knowledge Worker, Customer Facing Knowledge Worker, Technical Worker, Manger/Senior Manager.

 Using this, assume you have a scenario where might have say: